codersaiful/wc-quantity-plus-minus-button/readme.txt

 👉 Quantity step supported
 👉 Decimal quantity supported
 👉 Customizable button design
-👉 You can customize button background color
-👉 You can customize button text color
+👉 You can customize button background color and hover 👉 You can customize button text color and hover
-👉 You can customize border color
+👉 You can customize border color and hover
 👉 You can customize border width
 👉 You can set custom border radius
+👉 Live customer support for any Issue.
 👉 Well documented
 👉 Well commented
 👉 Clean code